Mortgage Interest Rate Basics

 After applying their margin, the “par rate” is the rate at which the lender is making their margin through the sale of your loan, therefore, they would not need to charge you any additional “points” to make their intended margin on the loan.
 This is sometimes referred to as a “no points” transaction.

 For a loan with a lower rate than the par rate, the lender is making less than their intended margin, so you would have to pay the difference.
 This difference you pay is typically called a discount point.
-You would be paying more in closing costs in exchange for the higher interest rate.
+You would be paying more in closing costs in exchange for the lower interest rate.

 Inversely, you could choose a higher rate than the lenders “par rate”, which would result in the lender making excess revenue on your loan.
 Under this scenario, you should receive “lender credit” towards your closing costs.
 So instead of paying extra cost to get a lower rate, you are accepting a higher rate for lower closing costs.
 This is a very useful strategy, especially for refinances.
 If you are interested in this, be sure to read about our no closing cost loan options.